Best daily deals

 Not all weather apps are free on Fire TV, but a few are.
 For example, WeatherNation streams current and upcoming weather conditions, and NewsON lets you tune into local weather news from 275 stations in 165 markets.

-Discovery Go is available for free download on the Fire TV Stick.
+Discovery Go is available as a free download on the Fire TV Stick.
 However, you must enter your cable TV provider to access its content.
-Discovery+ is another new streaming service that’s free to download but costs $4.99/month to subscribe.
+Discovery+ is another new streaming service that’s free to download but you must subscribe to stream, and pricing starts at $5.99 monthly.

-The Disney Channel has been rolled into Disney’s new streaming service, Disney+.
-The subscription costs $7.99/month and is home to all content owned by Disney.
-See our guide on how to watch Disney Plus on Fire TV.
+The Disney Channel has been rolled into Disney’s streaming service, Disney+.
+The subscription starts at $9.99/month and is home to all content owned by Disney.

 Yes, the History app is free to download on the Fire TV Stick.
 However, you will need to sign in with your TV provider.
 See instructions to download the History app on Fire TV.